How to engage children in portraiture

 Everyone knows that they are supposed to smile when someone points a camera in their direction and is told to say “cheese”.
 I’m all for getting a smile, but there is something about a “cheese” smile versus a real genuine, happy smile.

-To get kids to look at the camera, I will say something like “did you see that monkey on my head?
+To get little kids to look at the camera, I will say something like “Did you see that monkey on my head?
 He was just there; watch he might come back”.
 That will usually get a child to smile and look right at me.
 Whistles, squeakers, and bells will also get them to look your way.
-I will tell the parents to just smile and freeze (even though it’s awkward) because eventually the kids will look my way with a smile.
+I will tell the parents to just smile and freeze (even though it’s awkward) because eventually, the kids will look my way with a smile.
 Before, I would have two happy, smiling kids and their parents would have an open mouth look because they are saying something and are trying to get the kids to look at me.

 These are just a few tricks that I have learned along the way that have worked for me.

-The most important thing to get good pictures of children is letting them be free and have fun.
+The most important thing to getting good pictures of children is letting them be free and have fun.
 Trying to make them sit a certain way or in a specific place doesn’t work for me.
 The more fun they have, the better the pictures.
-If you make a memorable session for them, chances are you will have repeat business because they got beautiful pictures and great family memories of having fun during the process of capturing them!
+If you make it a memorable session for them, chances are you will have repeat business because they got beautiful pictures and great family memories of having fun during the process of capturing them!

 Thanks to Jessica Rivera for today’s guest blog post!